ranajahanzaib/rc-pos/README.md

 ```

 ### Description
-RC-PoS is a popular open source web application for point of sale systems.
+RC-PoS is a popular open source web application template for point of sale systems.
 It is a responsive HTML template that is based on the CSS framework Bootstrap 4.
 It utilizes all of the Bootstrap components in its design and re-styles many commonly used plugins to create a consistent design that can be used as a user interface for backend applications.
 This template is based on a modular design, which allows it to be easily customized and built upon.

 ### Dependencies